eth-protocol-fellows/cohort-four/program-guide/program-details.md

 # Ethereum Protocol Fellowship Program Details

-The development of the core Ethereum protocols is some of the most important and impactful work you can do in the Ethereum ecosystem.
-Open source protocols and accompanying open source software and clients that implement those protocol rules are the foundation everything else is built upon.
+The development of the core Ethereum protocol is some of the most important and impactful work you can do in the Ethereum ecosystem.
+Open-source protocols and accompanying open-source software and clients that implement those protocol rules are the foundation everything else within the Ethereum ecosystem is built upon.

-The Ethereum protocols are going through the most significant updates and upgrades since genesis and there is much to do.
-We need more talented and dedicated people to be part of this process.
-If you are interested in joining this effort the doors are open.
+The Ethereum protocol is going through the significant updates and upgrades and there is much to do.
+Ethereum needs more talented and dedicated people to be part of this process.
+If you are interested in joining this effort, the doors are open.
 You just have to walk through them.

 ## What Is It

-The *Ethereum Protocol Fellowship (formerly Core Developer Apprentice Program)* is a program designed to onboard developers to the process through which the protocol development happens.
-It is an opportunity to dive deep into the protocol and learn while also working closely with others on the same learning trajectory as well as the core development community.
+The *Ethereum Protocol Fellowship (formerly Core Developer Apprentice Program)* is a program designed to onboard developers to the process through which protocol development happens.
+It is an opportunity to dive deep into the protocol while working closely with others on the same learning trajectory as well as the core development community.

 *This program will not teach or focus in any way on smart contract development or creating blockchain applications.*